digital-asset/daml/ledger/participant-state/kvutils/tools/README.md

 # `submission-entries-extractor`

-This submission-entries-extractor tool extract from ledger export a set of so-called "submission entries" which are readable by LF.
+This submission-entries-extractor tool extracts from ledger export a set of so-called "submission entries" which are readable by LF.
 Do not delete/change without sync with the language team.